Hijacker (comics): Publication history

 The first Hijacker first appeared in Tales to Astonish #40 (February 1963), and was created by Stan Lee, Larry Lieber and Jack Kirby.
-The character subsequently appears in Marvel Two-In-One #24 (Feb.
+The character subsequently appears in Marvel Two-in-One #24 (Feb.
 1976), #96 (Feb.
 1983), and Captain America #319 (July 1986), in which he was killed by the Scourge of the Underworld.

 Fictional character biography

 Howard Mitchell

-Originally the owner of an armored car company, Mitchell adopted the masked alias of Hijacker to steal the cargo his cars were transporting and thus mend the financial difficulties of his firm.
-He was first defeated by Ant-Man, and later by a team-up of Black Goliath with the Thing.
-He was good at last-moment "rabbit out of the hat" tricks that no one expected.
-He returned for vengeance on the Thing after the hero was hospitalized.
-He used a tank similar in appearance to his last one, but it was not as durable and Iron Man made quick work of it.
+Originally the owner of an armored car company, Howard Mitchell adopts the masked alias of Hijacker to steal the cargo his cars are transporting and thus mend the financial difficulties of his firm.
+Following a battle with Black Goliath and the Thing, Hijacker returns for vengeance on the Thing after the latter is hospitalized.
+He uses a tank similar in appearance to his last one, but it is not as durable and Iron Man makes quick work of it.

-Hijacker attended the "Bar With No Name" massacre.
-Without his gimmicks and protection, he proved easy prey for the Scourge of the Underworld.
+Hijacker attends a meeting with other villains in an attempt to deal with the Scourge of the Underworld, who has been killing many lesser-known villains.
+He and several of the villains are ambushed and killed by the Scourge, who has infiltrated the meeting.

-During the Dark Reign storyline, Hijacker was later among the eighteen criminals, all murdered by the Scourge, to be resurrected by Hood using the power of Dormammu as part of a squad assembled to eliminate the Punisher.
-He carries over a dozen different kinds of gases in his backpack, and has his giant impenetrable tank.
-Hijacker chases the Punisher in his tank, but the Punisher escapes by using Pym particles to shrink down and get into the tank; after taking control of the tank, Punisher crashes it into the building where Basilisk was holding G. W. Bridge and uses the gases on Basilisk.
+During the Dark Reign storyline, Hijacker is among the eighteen victims of the Scourge who are resurrected by the Hood as part of a squad assembled to eliminate the Punisher.
+Hijacker attacks Punisher with his tank, but Punisher takes control of Hijacker's tank and crashes it into a building.

-In the cleanup following the Spider-Island storyline, he attempted an opportunistic bank heist, but was noticed and pursued by Venom.
-During the chase, he accidentally ran over a mother and her child causing Flash to lose his temper and bite Hijacker's head off.
+Following the events of Spider-Island, Hijacker attempts an opportunistic bank heist, but is noticed and pursued by Venom.
+During the chase, he accidentally runs over a mother and her child, causing Venom to lose his temper and bite Hijacker's head off.

 Mercenary

 The second Hijacker is an unnamed mercenary who took on the mantle when he bought vehicle-upgrading nanites from Overdrive.
-He was one of the numerous henchmen available through Power Broker's Hench App.
-His first job came when Slug hired him through the app in order to steal a Giganto egg from a S.H.I.E.L.D. cargo ship.
-While taking control of the S.H.I.E.L.D. cargo ship, Hijacker ended up in a fight against Captain America and Ant-Man, which ended in him being knocked out by Captain America.
-Ant-Man (Scott Lang) would later employ Hijacker's services as part of Ant-Man Security Solutions in an attempt to hack (and later combat) Darren Cross and his Cross Technological Enterprises.
-Hijacker parted ways with Lang when Ant-Man was arrested and his security company was shut down.
+He works as a hired henchman through Power Broker's Hench App, with his first mission being to help Slug steal Giganto's egg from a S.H.I.E.L.D. cargo ship.
+Hijacker takes control of the ship, but is stopped by Captain America and Ant-Man.

+Ant-Man later employs Hijacker's services as part of Ant-Man Security Solutions to combat Darren Cross.
+Hijacker parts ways with Ant-Man after Ant-Man is arrested and his security company is shut down.